Ura Konthouba

 Meidingu Ura Konthouba (Meitingu Ula Konthoupa) or Wura Konthouba (Wula Konthoupa) was a Meetei ruler of Ningthouja dynasty of Ancient Manipur (Antique Kangleipak).
 He is the successor of Sameirang and the predecessor of Naothingkhong.
 In 568 AD, he issued coins for the first time in the kingdom.
-During his reign, the Selloi Langmai tribes attacked the Haokap hills by trespassing the Meitei territory.
+During his reign, the Selloi Langmai tribes attacked the Haokap hills by trespassing into Meitei territory.
 The Naothingkhong Phambal Kaba describes that he uprooted the Selloi-Langmai people.
 His daughter was married to the King of Moirang whose descendants took the surname "Ura".